 GORDON W. DUNCAN, PH.D. has served as Vice President of Regulatory Affairs and Clinical Development of AVI BioPharma, Inc. since 1997.
 From 1991 to 1996, he was Vice President for Research and a Director of ProCyte Corporation, and previously served as Vice President for Administration of Upjohn Laboratories (now part of Pharmacia and Upjohn) for more than 20 years.
-He is a founding and current director of the Program for Appropriate Technology in Health, a Senior Project Officer with the Concept Foundation, and the Executive Vice President and Chief Operating Officer for Women's Capital Corporation.
+He is a founding and current director of the Concept Foundation, and the Executive Vice President and Chief Operating Officer for Women's Capital Corporation.
 Dr. Duncan received a B.S. in Animal Husbandry from Cornell University and an M.S. and Ph.D. in Physiology from Iowa State University.